viebel/blog.klipse.tech/_posts/2021-12-19-100-things-I-learned-with-data-oriented-programming.md

 1. Rewriting a chapter from scratch because you forgot to save your work could be a blessing as writing from scratch might lead to a material of higher quality.
 1. Writing in a coffee shop makes me feel like a famous author, but in fact I am much more productive at home.
 1. Writing a preface - after the whole manuscript is ready - is really a pleasure!
-1. You should think about the way your contents is appear on the paper.
+1. You should think about the way your contents is going to appear on the paper.
 Use headlines, highlights, call outs and diagrams to make sure it doesn't look boring.
 1. Resist the temptation to impress your readers with "cool stuff" if you think it might confuse them.
 1. Working on your book is a good reason to wake up early.
 Sometimes, before sunrise (even in summer!).
 1. Include at least 2 or 3 diagrams in every chapter.
 It makes the material fun to read and easier to grasp.